cravemaster/Hidden-Automation-Button-For-Apple-Watch-App/README.md

 **IF YOU ARE USING iOS 10 AND ARE RUNNING A JAILBREAK, YOU MUST INSTALL INTERNALSETTINGS10 AND ENABLE THAT UNDER Settings->InternalSettings10->Enable Automation UNDER THE Apple Watch App Settings Section PART OF INTERNALSETTINGS10**.

 This hack was <a href="https://twitter.com/hamzasood/status/576213010580111360 ">originally found by @hamzasood</a>.
-It apparently worked for him on his  device running iOS 8.2.
+It apparently worked for him on his device.
 Also, <a href="https://twitter.com/angelXwind/status/596490677669765120
-">@angelXwind also confirmed the hack worked</a> for her device as well.
+">@angelXwind confirmed the hack worked</a> for her device as well.